 Throughout its construction, France experienced wars, plagues, and economic downturns, causing interruptions and slow progress.
 The Hundred Years’ War (1337–1453) also diverted resources away from construction projects.

-The timeline of Notre Dame’s construction
+The Timeline of Notre Dame’s Construction

-When did construction begin?
+When did Construction Begin?

 The foundation stone of Notre Dame de Paris was laid in 1163 during the reign of King Louis VII.
 The cathedral was commissioned by Bishop Maurice de Sully, who envisioned a grand structure that would reflect Paris’s growing importance as a religious and cultural center.